-Max Schieble, better known as Elbows, is a songwriter, vocalist, producer, and multi-instrumentalist creating a time-warping fusion of jazz, hip hop, electronic, and psychedelic pop.
-New York’s The Deli Magazine described him as “[flexing] through genres, bending tastes and traditions and creating something that sounds totally fresh."
+Elbows is a songwriter, vocalist, producer, and multi-instrumentalist creating a time-warping fusion of jazz, hip hop, electronic, and psychedelic pop.
+The Deli Magazine described him as “[flexing] through genres, bending tastes and traditions and creating something that sounds totally fresh."
 Born in the San Francisco Bay Area, Elbows is currently based in Brooklyn, NY.
 His debut album, Tales from the Old Mill, is set to release later in 2019 and is shaping up to be his most expansive work to date, both sonically and narratively, with sounds reminiscent of Flying Lotus, Dr. Dog, Miles Davis, Twin Peaks (the show), Goodnight Moon (the book) and many others.
 The album will also be accompanied by a short film and an illustrated storybook.

 In January 2018 Elbows released his second EP, Sycamore.
-Building on the sonic stylings of Corduroy, Sycamore sees Elbows home in on a more singular mood, combining damp synth pads and 808s with woodsy percussion and acoustic instrumentation.
+Building on the sonic stylings of his debut, the Corduroy EP, Sycamore sees Elbows home in on a more singular mood, combining damp synth pads and 808s with woodsy percussion and acoustic instrumentation.
 Songs segue from outros to interludes to new songs like wandering thoughts on a walk home.
 Beginning with a long rewind, Sycamore takes listeners on a journey through Elbows' past, with vivid verses recounting his youth in The Bay, soured relationships, and growing up sibling-less.

 Opening track and lead single, “The Rain,” warps through different musical eras, moving from a contemporary hip hop beat, to would-be samples of old school swing jazz, and touching on moments of drum & bass.
 The song is completed by a multi-dimensional sax solo from Tru Thoughts’ Sly5thAve.
 Later, during interludes “Sparrow Creek” and “Supper,” sped up vocals give the sound of a younger Elbows addressing the listener from the past.
 Sycamore sees Elbows continue to create with his in-house group of collaborators, including fellow New York-based bassist/songwriter, Jachary.
 The EP serves as the next installment of material culled from multi-year, coast-spanning recording sessions in San Francisco and New York, during which Elbows amassed a body of work chronicling his foggy Bay Area upbringing.